 Pros and Cons

-Nursing jobs in mining industry poses numerous benefits, particularly in terms of career growth.
+Nursing jobs in the mining industry possess numerous benefits, particularly in terms of career growth.
 Financial reward is probably one of the greatest benefits as mining companies are very generous in providing living and travel allowances as an addition to excellent salaries of mine site nurses.